Amitabh-DevOps/dev-gemini-clone/README.md

 ## Purpose

-Follow this guide to set up a DevSecOps-ready Google Gemini Clone if you cannot afford the AWS EKS bill and associated costs.
+Follow this guide to set up a DevSecOps-ready Google Gemini Clone if you can afford the AWS EKS bill and associated costs.

 ---